santoshchhn6/Notes/README.md

 # Notes-React.js
-This is project is created in React.js
+This project is created in React.js

 ## Install Dependencies
 ```